Flying-Rat/GodotEOS/docs/EOS_SDK_Analysis.md

 # Epic Online Services (EOS) SDK Analysis
 ## Comprehensive Study of Architecture, Samples, and Implementation Patterns

-This document provides a detailed analysis of the Epic Online Services SDK v1.18.0.4, examining its architecture, sample applications, and implementation patterns to inform the GodotEpic development.
+This document provides a detailed analysis of the Epic Online Services SDK v1.18.0.4, examining its architecture, sample applications, and implementation patterns to inform the GodotEOS development.

 ---